nasa-gibs/worldview/config/active/common/brand/about/welcome.md

         rel="noopener noreferrer"><img src="images/gibs.png"></a>
     <div class="caption gibs-caption">Powered by GIBS</div>
 </div>
-<p>SOTO by Worldview uses the <a href="https://earthdata.nasa.gov/gibs" target="_blank" rel="noopener noreferrer">Global
+<p>@OFFICIAL_NAME@ uses the <a href="https://earthdata.nasa.gov/gibs" target="_blank" rel="noopener noreferrer">Global
-        Imagery Browse Services</a> to rapidly retrieve its imagery for an interactive browsing experience.</p>
+        Imagery Browse Services</a> to rapidly retrieve its imagery for an interactive browsing experience.
+While
+    @OFFICIAL_NAME@ uses <a href="https://openlayers.org" target="_blank" rel="noopener noreferrer">OpenLayers</a> as its
+    mapping library, GIBS imagery can also be accessed from Google Earth, NASA World Wind, and several other clients.
+We encourage interested developers to build their own clients or integrate NASA imagery into their existing ones using these services.</p>
 <p><a href="https://earthdata.nasa.gov/faq/worldview-gibs-faq" target="_blank" rel="noopener noreferrer">Frequently
         Asked Questions</a></p>
 <hr>